NBA Hoopz

-NBA Hoopz is a basketball video game published by Midway Games.
+NBA Hoopz is a 2001 basketball video game published by Midway.
 It is the sequel to NBA Hangtime and NBA Showtime: NBA on NBC.
 Hoopz was the only 3-on-3, arcade-style basketball video game available during the 2000–01 NBA season.
+Shaquille O'Neal is featured on the game cover.

 Overview

-Rather than 5-on-5 action like professional play, this game features 3-on-3 play.
+Rather than 5-on-5 action like professional play, or 2-on-2 like its predecessors, this game features 3-on-3 play.
 Using players from the NBA, each player chooses a guard, forward, and center from the team's NBA roster for the first half and can make substitutions for the second half.

 NBA Hoopz is an arcade-style game and not meant to be realistic: players can jump twenty or thirty feet in the air, dunk the ball from 20 ft away, and do otherwise physically impossible things.
 Fouls are only called on flagrant pushes, foul shots are rare (and only after a number of fouls are accumulated), and there is no out of bounds.
 In addition, after a player makes three consecutive shots he becomes "on fire" which allows him to make almost any shot as well as goaltend without penalty.
 The PlayStation 2 and Dreamcast versions accommodate up to four players.